RICE In-Depth

 Voting Phases

-Category Submission
+Category Suggestion

-Also called Category Suggestion or Nomination.
+Also called Category Submission or Nomination.

 The form for this opens as soon as videos have been distributed, and it marks the official start of RICE.
 As participants watch the videos, they may categorize them however they like, or submit any category that comes to mind that fits at least a few videos.